National Lottery statistics – returns to good causes

 You can find out more about where lottery money goes from the National Lottery Promotions Unit.

-The Department for Culture, Media and Sport has a searchable database of every lottery grant that has been made since the lottery began in 1994.
+The Department for Digital, Culture, Media and Sport has a searchable database of every lottery grant that has been made since the lottery began in 1994.